LaudateCorpus1/failplan2020/README.md

 This is very hit and miss.
 You can try [Twitter](https://twitter.com/GNRailUK) but they are quite overloaded and mostly don't seem to have access to much more information than is available in the journey planners.
 You can phone up [customer service on 0345 026 4700](https://www.greatnorthernrail.com/help-and-support/contact-us) but I don't know how useful they would be.

+If you're at a station, ask the staff there or use the help points.
+If there's a big gap in the service, there ought to be rail replacement buses or otherwise taxis available.

+The railway is obliged not to leave you stranded so be insistent on getting help.

 Obviously none of this is the fault of the front-line staff, so please try to keep things as calm as possible and target your frustration at the company and not them personally.

 ## Who can I complain to?

 You can contact customer service by [email](mailto:customerservices@greatnorthernrail.com) or using their [contact form](https://www.greatnorthernrail.com/help-and-support/contact-us).
+Make sure you say you want to make a complaint, and ask for the complaint reference number.
 You're unlikely to get anything but a very generic answer unless you are persistent.

 There usually seem to be more senior managers around in the evening at Kings Cross, by the platforms 9-11 gateline.
 They have a bit more information but aren't actually able to fix anything.